msolorio/aws_solutions_architect_exam_notes/notes/15-Security-in-the-cloud/intro.md

 ## Identify Federation

-Having trust relationships between multiple parties
+- Setting up trust relationships between different domains
+- For example

-Can be used by on-premise clients to access AWS services
+  - Allow an on-premise directory to be used to authenticate, and authorize users for AWS services

 [See Slide for explaination]